gillian-guide/gillian-guide.github.io/docs/optimization.en.md

 # Optimization
 We all know how horrible the optimization of the game was at release.
 Unfortunately, we still don't have an ultimate solution - but we do have a pretty good one.
-!!! warning ""
-    Please **do not** ignore this section.
-Average PC's can have near perfect performance after this section.

 ## DXVK
 Currently the only good solution for improving game's performance.
 Although not officially supported for Windows, it works perfectly with GTA IV as of Version 2.2 of DXVK.